-Between July 2010 and August 2014, he served as the founding director of the Columbia Global Centers | South Asia.
-Over the last two decades, he has been working at different US universities beginning at the Department of Economics at the Massachusetts Institute of Technology (MIT) in 1992; Harvard University from 1995 to 2002 and since July 2002 at Columbia University.
-Prior to his arrival at Columbia, Bajpai worked for seven years at Harvard University, most recently at the Kennedy School of Government's Center for International Development including leading the Harvard India Program and prior to that at the Harvard Institute for International Development, Harvard University.
-During this period, he also worked at MIT's Media Lab Asia as a Senior Fellow.
+Between July 2010 and August 2014, Dr. Bajpai served as the founding director of the Columbia Global Centers | South Asia.
+Over the last three decades, he has been working at different US universities beginning at the Department of Economics at the Massachusetts Institute of Technology (MIT) in 1992; Harvard University from 1995 to 2002 and since July 2002 at Columbia University.
+Prior to his arrival at Columbia, Dr. Bajpai worked for seven years at Harvard University, most recently at the Kennedy School of Government's Center for International Development, including leading the Harvard India Program and prior to that at the Harvard Institute for International Development.
+During 1997-2000, he was also associated with MIT's Media Lab Asia as a Senior Fellow.

-On a request from the Government of Gujarat, between 2003-05, Bajpai led teams of social and physical scientists of Columbia University to conduct research and advise the then Chief Minister of Gujarat, Narendra Modi and the officials of the State Government of Gujarat on a variety of issues relating to the sustainable development of the State.
+On a request from the Government of Gujarat, between 2003-05, Dr. Bajpai led teams of social and physical scientists of Columbia University to conduct research and advise the then Chief Minister of Gujarat, Narendra Modi and the officials of the State Government of Gujarat on a variety of issues relating to the sustainable development of the State.

-Additionally, on a request from the Planning Commission of India, Bajpai led teams of social scientists to undertake policy-oriented research for the Indian states of Andhra Pradesh, Karnataka, Madhya Pradesh, Rajasthan, Tamil Nadu and Uttar Pradesh on "Scaling up Services in Rural India" wherein project teams worked with Rural Communities in India.
+Additionally, on a request from the Planning Commission of India, Dr. Bajpai led teams of social scientists to undertake policy-oriented research for the Indian states of Andhra Pradesh, Karnataka, Madhya Pradesh, Rajasthan, Tamil Nadu and Uttar Pradesh on "Scaling up Services in Rural India" wherein project teams worked with Rural Communities in India.

-Bajpai serves on the advisory Board of the World Economic Development Congress based in New York and is a leading Asia specialist for the Asian Economic Panel and the National Bureau of Asian Research.
+Dr. Bajpai serves on the advisory Board of the World Economic Development Congress based in New York and is a leading Asia specialist for the Asian Economic Panel and the National Bureau of Asian Research.

-Bajpai also served as an advisor to Richard Gere on the control and prevention of HIV/AIDS in India.
-Since January 2015, Bajpai has been advising Ms. Hema Malini, Member of Parliament on the development of her constituency in the State of Uttar Pradesh in India.
+Dr. Bajpai also served as an advisor to Richard Gere on the control and prevention of HIV/AIDS in India.
+Since January 2015, Dr. Bajpai has been advising Ms. Hema Malini, Member of Parliament on the development of her constituency in the State of Uttar Pradesh in India.